betterwithchem/organic_molecules_simulations/README.md

 # organic_molecules_simulations

 ## Installation
-Needed python packages can be found in environment.yaml.
-On top of these, when creating a project, the code will look for gromacs and ambertools in $PATH.
+Needed python packages can be found in `environment.yaml`.
+On top of these, when creating a project, the code will look for gromacs and ambertools in `$PATH`.

 A typical installation procedure would be: